| |

 He got a fan letter from H.P.
 Lovecraft in 1922, which began a 15

-year correspondence, and led to him writing a meld of SF/F/and H in
+year correspondence, and led to him writing a meld of Space Opera,

 the pulps.
 Smith is best known for his rich command of language,

-what Ray Bradbury said fills one’s “mind with incredible worlds,
+of which Ray Bradbury said "filled my mind with incredible worlds,

 impossibly beautiful cities, and still more fantastic creatures…